jboss-developer/jboss-picketlink-quickstarts/picketlink-authentication-http-client-cert/README.md

 7. The certificate is now installed in the Mozilla Firefox browser.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss Enterprise Application Platform 6 or WildFly with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.